Dhravya/cloudflare-saas-stack/README.md

 Next time, you can just run `npm run dev` and start developing.

+When you're ready to deploy, run `npm run deploy` to deploy to Cloudflare.

 > I recommend using [bun](https://bun.sh/) for development.

 ## About